abhiram-s2002/racer/ENVIRONMENT_SETUP.md

-# 🔧 Environment Configuration Setup Guide
+# Environment Setup Guide

-This guide will help you set up proper environment configuration for your Racer Marketplace app across different deployment stages.
+This guide will help you set up proper environment configuration for your GeoMart app across different deployment stages.

 ## 📋 Overview